guosong-ai/guosong-ai.github.io/_pages/about.md

 ---

 I am a doctoral candidate at the College of Intelligence and Computing of Tianjin University, under the supervision of Dr. Qinghua Hu and Dr.
 Pengfei Zhu.
 At present, I am working towards my doctoral thesis focusing on open set recognition.
-Beyond this thesis, I have broad interests in computer vision, pattern recognition, and AI for science, particularly concerning with machine learning applications in life science.
+Beyond this thesis, I have broad interests in computer vision, pattern recognition, and AI for science, particularly being concerned with machine learning applications in life science.

 Research Topics
 ======